 - Full Frame 36.3 megapixel resolution with 14-bit RAW recording

 - Manual modes

 - Dual control wheels

 - 36.4 MP full frame CMOS sensor without an anti-aliasing/OLP filter

 - Up to 4 FPS in Speed Priority Continuous shooting

-Anybody who has shot with a full frame DSLR will undoubtedly be impressed the first time picking up the Sony a7R.
-Sony wasn't kidding when they said this shooter is the lightest interchangeable lens full frame camera on the market (whew, that's a mouthful).
+Anybody who has shot with a full frame DSLR will undoubtedly be impressed the first time picking up the Sony a7R Full-Frame Mirrorless.
+Sony wasn’t kidding when they said this shooter is the lightest interchangeable lens full frame camera on the market (whew, that’s a mouthful).
 But in all seriousness, the Sony a7R packs quite a bit into a small package.

 So, where does the Sony a7R fit?
 Are the sacrifices in size worth the sacrifices in performance?
 And what about the less expensive model, the a7?
 I had a brief encounter with the a7R and the a7 in Nashville—and it’s certainly an excellent camera, but again, it’s important to understand what the a7R is and what it’s not.

 For starters, the body of the a7R is small (and a whole lot like the a7).
 What we said about the body of the a7 applies to the a7R, but it’s worth saying again: The a7R is a very comfortable camera.

 Little cameras can be awkward to hold and handle but big shooters are uncomfortable to hang around your neck for long—the a7R fits perfectly into the middle, comfortable for gripping and not bad on the neck either.
 When going from a DSLR to a mirrorless, there’s less real estate for physical controls.